Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 “Fair enough.”
 Ian agreed.
 “So what else should I know about you?”

 Dora hesitated. “...Ooh, that’s a question.
 Umm…I love Japanese food and Human military history.
-I collect---well, you can see what  I collect, I’m wearing them.
+I collect - well, you can see what  I collect, I’m wearing them.
 Uhm...Oh!
 I do magic tricks!”

 “Yeah?
 What kind?”